4 Areas of Self-Care to Create Holistic Wellness

 The Self-Care Deficit Theory was developed by Dorothy Orem, who “describes nursing as the act of helping others within the provision and management of self-care to take care of or improve human working at the house level of effectiveness.”
 (1)

-Her goal was all about improving the quality of nursing, and patient care, in general hospitals in her state.
+Her goal was to improve the quality of nursing and patient care in general hospitals in her state.
 This concept looks to help patients (or clients):

-- increase their own ability to support personal well being
+- increase their ability to support personal well-being

-- understand that care of one’s self can be hard, and so personal!
+- understand that caring for oneself can be hard and so personal!

 According to Orem, self-care is the practice of activities people initiate and partake in on their own to maintain their life, health, and well-being.